External Hard Drive Recovery: How to Recover Data from External Hard Drive

-External hard drives are often used on Windows systems to give expanded storage space to home computers.
+External hard drives are often used on Windows systems to expand home computers' storage space.
 They are a fabulous alternative for storing personal data that you don’t want to be on your computer's hard disk drive.
 Data is also shared effortlessly on an external hard drive with others.

 What causes data loss on an external hard drive?